Expat in the UAE? This is a tough subject

 Shares do not pass automatically by survivorship, nor can a family member take over in lieu.

 I’m sorry to talk about something so difficult.

 I hope you can understand why I chose to address this however.

 There is nothing more precious than our children.

-Whilst we don’t offer a will writing service, if we can help in any other way, perhaps with succession planning or inheritance tax mitigation, please do get in touch.
+Whilst we don’t offer a will writing service, if we can help in any other way with your financial advice requirements in Dubai, perhaps with succession planning or inheritance tax mitigation, please do get in touch.